chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 --- abstract

-This document specifies two variants of threshold secret sharing schemes.
+This document specifies three variants of threshold secret sharing schemes.
-The first variant, called unverifiable, is based on Shamir's original scheme, and the second variant, called verifiable, is based on Feldman's scheme.
+The first variant, called TSS, is based on Shamir's original scheme.
+The second and third variants, called DVTSS and RVTSS, are based on on Feldman's and Pedersen's secret sharing schemes, respectively.
+Each variant is presented behind a simple abstraction that can be repurposed for a variety of application use cases.

 --- middle